eugenescodes/md-check/README.md

 - Shows real-time progress with colored output
 - Provides a summary of link check results
 - Basic markdown linting capabilities and capability add new rules
+- Lint errors include precise line numbers and are deduplicated for clarity
 - Supports multiple files and directories
 - Supports GitHub action and pre-commit